File last modified:

 When he reached the center of the city, he went straight to the palace of the Bishop, the governing priest, who had just recently arrived.
 His name was Don Fray Juan de Zumárraga, a Franciscan Priest.
 As soon as he got there, Juan Diego tried to see him and begged the servants, his helpers, to go and tell him a visitor needed to see him.

 After a long time the Reverend Bishop ordered that he be admitted, and they came to call him in.
-And as soon as he entered, first he knelt down and prostrated himself, then he revealed the precious words of the Queen of Heaven, her message, and he also recounted everything that had made him marvel, what he had seen and heard.
+And as soon as he entered, first he knelt down and prostrated himself, then he revealed the precious words of the Queen of Heaven, her message, and he also recounted everything that had made him marvel, the things he had seen and heard.

 The bishop listened to his whole story and the message as if he didn’t particularly believe it to be true.
 Then he answered him, saying, “My son, you may come again.
 I will still hear you calmly, I will look at it carefully from the very beginning, I will consider the reason why your have come, your will, your desire.”